MicrosoftDocs/sdk-api/sdk-api-src/content/mfidl/nf-mfidl-imfcameracontroldefaultscollection-getoraddcontrol.md

 ### -param controlSet

 A GUID specifying the control set to which the control belongs.
+If the **controlSet** is **KSPROPERTYSETID_ExtendedCameraControl** please use the dedicated [GetOrAddExtendedControl](nf-mfidl-imfcameracontroldefaultscollection-getoraddextendedcontrol.md) function.

 ### -param constrolId

 The ID of the control to be added to the collection.
-This value must be an ID  in the [KSPROPERTYSETID_ExtendedCameraControl](/windows-hardware/drivers/stream/kspropertysetid-extendedcameracontrol) property set.

 ### -param controlSize